bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:15:08

 Okay, but it's just an invalid transaction.
-So if the same thing would happen, if the miner would create this Coinbase transaction where he pays himself to the same address.
+So if the same thing would happen, if the miner would create this coinbase transaction where he pays himself to the same address.
 The Bitcoin network nodes, my node, your node, would just say, this is not valid, you just wasted your energy, we're going to wait for a valid block.

+Sjors Provoost: 00:15:25

 Exactly.

+Aaron van Wirdum: 00:15:26

 Right.

 Sjors Provoost: 00:15:27

-Now, let's say they do that, they make a coinbase,

-Aaron van Wirdum: 00:15:32

-then they spend it, then they can make the same coinbase again.
+Now, let's say they do that, they make a coinbase, then they spend it, then they can make the same coinbase again.

-Sjors Provoost: 00:15:36

 That's no problem.
 So BIP30 does allow that.

+Aaron van Wirdum: 00:15:38

 Right, okay.

+Sjors Provoost: 00:15:40

 So that was great and that worked.
 The only problem is that this rule is a bit difficult to check, because it means that whenever you get a new block, for every transaction in that block, you have to make sure that it doesn't already exist, the transaction itself.
 So right now, whenever you check a block, you go through every transaction and you check that all its inputs exist, so it's spending from something that exists, but you do not check if the transaction itself exists, or at least you don't now because of what we'll discuss.